Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 1. MD5 hash is in lower case letters;
 1. file name matches the name of that file.

-### Upload using  FileZilla On Windows
+### Tranfer by FTP
-To upload files to your _private Webin file upload area_ using FTP
+To upload files to your _private Webin file upload area_ using FileZilla FTP client on Windows
 1. launch __FileZilla__;
 1. set the _binary mode_ (`Transfer` menu > `Transfer Type` > `Binary`);
 1. open the `Site Manager` menu with the button at the top-left;